hariocoffee/Happiness-Correlation/README.md

 ## Happiness-Correlation
-ETL process using open source datasets from Kaggle.
+ETL process on Happiness & Suicide Correlation globally during 2015 & 2016 using open source datasets from Kaggle.
 Finalized data used for further analysis or data visualization.

 # Getting Started:
 > 1. Download or clone repository